Aiham Ousou: Slavia Prague

 On 21 July 2021, Ousou joined Slavia Prague in the Czech First League.
 On 3 October 2021, whilst playing in his first Prague derby, Ousou picked up a red card in a 1–0 loss against Sparta Prague; Sparta scored from the resulting free-kick after Ousou's sending off.

+Loan to BK Häcken

+After failing to get regular playing time with Slavia's senior team, he joined BK Häcken on a half-year loan deal without option.

+Loan to Cádiz CF

+On 1 February 2024, Ousou joined Cádiz on a half-year loan deal with option to make the transfer permanent.
+A month later, on 9 March, he started his first La Liga match in a 2–0 win over Atlético Madrid, becoming the first Syrian to achieve this feat.

+Loan to Charleroi

+On 31 July 2024, Ousou moved on a new loan to Charleroi in Belgium, with an option to buy.

+Charleroi

+On 2 January 2025, Ousou signed a contract with Charleroi until June 2028.

 International career

+Ousou was born in Mölndal, Sweden and is of Syrian descent.
 Ousou made three appearances for the Sweden U19 team in 2018.
 In 2021, he served as captain for the Sweden U21 team under Poya Asbaghi.

+Sweden

-On 10 June 2022, Ousou was called up to the Sweden team for the first time, for a UEFA Nations League match against Norway, but did not end up playing the match.
+On 10 June 2022, Ousou was called up to the Sweden national team for the first time, for a UEFA Nations League match against Norway, but did not end up playing the match.
 He made his Sweden debut on 19 November 2022, in a 2–0 friendly win against Algeria when he replaced Victor Lindelöf as centre back at halftime.

-Personal life

-Ousou was born in Mölndal, Sweden and is of Syrian descent.
+Syria

+On 31 December 2023, Ousou was named in the 26-man squad of the Syria national football team for the upcoming 2023 AFC Asian Cup.